Einar-san/projet-7-Book-ranking/Readme.md

 # Getting started with "Mon vieux grimoire" local environnement setup

-The project is build with a react client application, an express server side application and mongodb database
+The project is build with a react client application, an express server side application and mongodb database !!! check express setup for .env config !!!

 ## Routes :